RaZeragon/CPE487/README.md

 # CPE487
 Code for CPE487 (Digital System Design)

+## Final Project
+Create tictactoe game using VHDL to display on a VGA monitor.

 ## Free Range Problems
 Example problems from *FREE RANGE VHDL* by Bryan Mealy and Fabrizio Tappero